What is identity theft?

 - Stay alert.
 Pay attention to anything that may seem insecure.

 Ever since the outbreak of the COVID pandemic, there has been a global increase in identity theft risk.
-(Statista) Today, one in 15 people using the internet is a victim of identity theft.
-(Legal Jobs) Thus, safeguarding a digital identity is important.
+Today, one in 15 people using the internet is a victim of identity theft according to Legal Jobs.
+Thus, safeguarding a digital identity is important.

 Whether simply proving a person’s identity through having them take a picture of their ID, proving their identity through video or even NFC-based technology, digital identity verification is particularly important and can help reduce the rising cases of identity theft.
 And IDnow’s products are here to assist in this endeavor.